-Re-Creation Retreat, a center for troubled girls, is best known for its “milieu therapeutic” approach; positive peer culture (principles-driven community practicing accountability and responsibility to self and others) and experiential therapy.
+Re-Creation Retreat, a residential center for troubled girls, is best known for its “milieu therapeutic” approach; positive peer culture (principles-driven community practicing accountability and responsibility to self and others) and experiential therapy.
 We believe that Positive Peer Culture is the best approach for restoring girls.
 We effectively work with at-risk girls by presenting a solid therapeutic environment in a community-based residential program.

 The best way to describe Re-Creation is to say we are a safe environment where “care”, “trust”, and “service towards others” is the norm.
 At Re-Creation our students feel safe, know they are cared for, and are encouraged and rewarded for serving others.
 All students are accepted, respected, and given the opportunity to practice the new skills they learn by supporting one another.
 Our commitment to a highly relational approach to treatment has come from our “strength-based” philosophy.
 Instead of focusing on bad behavior (what the girls do wrong), we focus on promoting their strengths.
 We practice “positive peer” relations and promote “community”.
 Our students receive unconditional acceptance and are rewarded for the promotion of pro-social values.